-- 4. Pursuant to the Act and consistent with AIA 2018, § 297(B)(e)(2)(A), any licensee who violates the Act or these Regulations with a culpable mental state greater than "negligence" may be subject to suspension/revocation of his/her license, administrative penalties in accordance with § 1.15(B) of this Part and/or a combination of penalties as provided in R.I.
+- 4. Pursuant to the Act and consistent with AIA 2018, § 297(B)(e)(2)(A), any licensee who violates the Act or these regulations with a culpable mental state greater than "negligence" may be subject to suspension/revocation of his/her license, administrative penalties in accordance with § 1.15(B) of this Part and/or a combination of penalties as provided in R.I.
 Gen. Laws § 2-26-10.
 In the event of a violation performed with a greater culpable mental state, DBR shall immediately report such licensee to the Rhode Island Office of Attorney General and the U.S. Attorney's Office (District of Rhode Island) within thirty (30) days of the receipt of such information, in accordance with AIA 2018, § 297(B)(e)(2)(A). - 5.
-Any hemp plant or hemp derivative that is determined to be in violation of the Act, these Regulations and/or the AIA 2018 shall be destroyed by or at the direction of DBR or duly authorized State or law enforcement personnel and pursuant to the following: - a.
+Any hemp plant or hemp derivative that is determined to be in violation of the Act, these regulations and/or the AlA 2018 shall be destroyed by or at the direction of DBR or duly authorized State or law enforcement personnel, at the licensee's grow location, and pursuant to the following: - a.
 Prior to disposal the cannabis must be made unusable and indistinguishable from other plant material.
 This may be accomplished by grinding and incorporating the offending material with other non-consumable solid waste or other ground materials so the resulting mixture is at least fifty percent non-cannabis waste by volume. - b.
 Other methods to render the cannabis unusable must be approved by DBR before implementation. - c.
 Cannabis that is rendered unusable following an approved method may be delivered to a licensed solid waste disposal facility in Rhode Island for final disposition or disposed of in an alternative manner approved by DBR. - 6.
-Pursuant to 7 C.F.R. § 990.6(c), violations of § 1.15(A)(3) of this Part are not subject to Federal, State, Tribal or local government criminal action. - 7.
-Pursuant to 7 C.F.R. § 990.6(c), DBR shall conduct inspections to determine if corrective action plans as discussed in § 1.15(A)(3) of this Part have been implemented.
+Pursuant to 7 C.F.R. § 990.6(c), violations of § 1.15(A)(3) of this Part are not subject to federal, state, tribal or local government criminal action. - 7.
+Pursuant to 7 C.F.R. § 990.6(c), DBR shall conduct inspections to determine if corrective action plans as discussed in § 1.15(A)(3) of this Part have been implemented. - 8.
+Pursuant to R.I.
+Gen. Laws §§ 2-26-3 and 4, producing, manufacturing, distributing, or selling at retail cannabis sativa L. or derivatives thereof with a THC concentration as defined by § 1.5(LL) of this Part of more than .3% is a violation of these Regulations and shall subject the violator to the penalties set forth in § 1.15(B) of this Part and R.I.
+Gen. Laws § 2-26-10.